 That’s why they return and Whole Foods takes it very seriously.
 It’s a big badge of honor beyond the sales you get.
 It’s important.
 We look at influencer marketing in a multiple-faceted way.

-How to adapt for a bright future
+How to adapt and build a brighter future

 We’ve had to adapt.
 I’ve had to change the way I think about it, measure it, talk about it, and even teach about it because it’s dangerous.
 It’s dangerous nowadays because there’s a huge incentive to build up a fake following that does not purchase products.
 That you’re paying as a brand thousands of dollars to get in front of.